 Don’t forget to Subscribe to CurryTrail Recipes below to get our newest recipes delivered straight to your inbox.

-WATCH QUICK RECIPE VIDEO OF INSTANT POT CHICKEN STEW
+INSTANT POT CHICKEN STEW

 - 1.5 lb chicken preferably with skin on (about 5-6 pieces, thighs and leg pieces are best)